ethereum/hive/docs/clients.md

 client ready for use by the simulator.
 If the client container does not open this port within a certain timeout, hive assumes the client has failed to start.

-Environment variables and files interpreted by thef entry point define a 'protocol' between the simulator and client.
+Environment variables and files interpreted by the entry point define a 'protocol' between the simulator and client.
 While hive itself does not require support for any specific variables or files, simulators usually expect client containers to be configurable in certain ways.
 In order to run tests against multiple Ethereum clients, for